Excess mileage charges on car finance deals: what are they and how do you avoid them?

 When do you need to pay excess mileage charges?

-In most cases, excess mileage charges will be applied when you hand back a car at the end of the lease deal if it has gone over the agreed total mileage of the contract.
+In most cases, excess mileage charges will only be applied when you hand back a car at the end of the finance deal if it has gone over the agreed total mileage of the contract.

-Some drivers won’t worry about the total mileage they cover and just pay the excess, while others will stop using the car towards the end of the lease period to stay within the agreed mileage limit.
+There are some drivers who won't worry about the total mileage they cover and just pay the fees, while others who are more cautious will stop using the car towards the end of the lease period to stay within the agreed mileage limit.

 How much is the excess mileage charge?

-The amount a finance company charges for excess mileage varies, typically ranging from 5p to 50p per excess mile depending on the make and model of car.
+The amount a finance company charges for excess mileage varies, typically ranging from 5p to 50p per excess mile depending on which lender you use and takes into account the specific make and model of car.

 If you signed up to an 8,000-mile per year deal over three years, that’s 24,000 miles in total.
 Hand the car back with 27,000 miles on the clock and you will be liable for 3,000 excess miles.
 Say the finance company charges 10p per excess mile, a 3,000-mile excess will cost you £300.

-Some finance companies quote the excess mileage charge without including VAT, so you might have to pay a further 20% on top of the charge.
+Some finance companies don’t include VAT in the quoted excess mileage charge, so you might have to pay a further 20% on top of the charge.
 This means the £300 example above could end up costing you £360 all in.

 How do you avoid paying the excess mileage charges?

-The simplest way to avoid any excess mileage charge is to. stay within the agreed mileage limit of the lease deal.
-Also, be realistic about your annual mileage when you first agree the lease and add 10% extra to allow for any unforeseen trips.
+The simplest way to avoid any excess mileage charge is to stay within the agreed mileage limit of the finance deal.
+You need to be realistic about the mileage you need when agreeing a deal.
+If you aren’t 100 per-cent sure, we’d advise adding 10 per-cent extra to be safe.
 That’s not always possible, though, if you move house or circumstances change such as a new job with a longer commute.

 These unexpected changes to your driving routine can quickly add up the miles, so the best thing is to speak to the finance company and ask to adjust the agreed mileage limit.
 Most providers will be willing to do this with an increase in your monthly payment to reflect the greater number of miles the car will have when it is returned at the end of the deal.
 Speak to the finance company as soon as possible and do not ignore the issue.